 And if you do, please note in the Comments below anything you learn.
 We are hoping more medical professionals acknowledge someone could have a palm oil intolerance, become sick from palm oil, or have adverse reactions from palm oil ingredients.

 Palm oil intolerance

 How did we find out he has an intolerance to palm oil?
 It took a long time to figure it out.

-I remembered how a year prior he had gotten sick after eating a Great Value brand of sandwich cookie (a generic Oreo) while at a relative’s home.
+I remembered how a year prior he had gotten sick after eating a Great Value brand of sandwich cookie (a generic Oreo) while at his grandpa’s home.
 Palm oil was in it, and I thought it was unusual.